Atlantic Union Bankshares Corporation research snapshot

 AUB AI Trading Strategy Framework

-The AUB AI trading strategy is a rules-based framework for a transforming regional bank.
+The AUB AI trading strategy is a rules-based framework for an improving regional bank near a 52-week high.
 It is not personalized advice.
-Pair it with live price data, deposit and net interest margin trends, Sandy Spring integration disclosures, CRE credit metrics, capital ratios, and a written invalidation rule.
+Pair it with live price data, deposit cost and net interest margin trends, loan growth, credit metrics, capital ratios, buyback progress, and a written invalidation rule.

 Trend-following setup

-Watch for AUB to hold the $40.00 to $41.00 zone and then close above $43.62 on volume that exceeds the 20-day average, with confirmation from stable or improving bank-sector data, deposit flows, net interest margin, and credit quality.
+Watch for AUB to hold the $42.25 to $42.66 zone and then close above $43.62 on volume above the 20-day average, with confirmation from stable or improving deposit costs, net interest margin, loan growth, credit quality, and continued buyback activity.

-A failed breakout that closes back below the 50-day zone with increasing volume should invalidate the near-term trend setup.
+A failed breakout that closes back below the 20-day zone with rising volume should invalidate the near-term trend setup.
+Position sizing should account for a pullback toward the 50-day moving average near $40.50.

 Mean-reversion setup

-If AUB pulls back toward the 50-day or 200-day zones without a deterioration in deposits, NIM, non-accrual loans, CRE provisions, or capital, compare the entry level with the valuation implied by the forward P/E, book value, and dividend yield.
+If AUB pulls back toward the 50-day moving average near $40.50 or the 200-day zone near $37.40 without a deterioration in deposits, margin, non-accrual loans, CRE provisions, or capital, compare the entry level with the valuation implied by the forward P/E, tangible book value, and dividend yield.

-Do not treat one quarter of stable charge-offs as a permanent credit floor.
-Bank credit losses can appear with a delay, especially after a large acquisition.
+Do not treat one strong quarter with a one-time gain as a permanent earnings floor.
+Bank funding costs and credit losses can move with a delay, and the current price already carries a premium to tangible book.

 Fundamental monitor

-Track deposit growth and mix, loan growth by category, NIM, efficiency ratio, non-accrual loans, net charge-offs, allowance coverage, CET1, Sandy Spring cost save milestones, tangible book value per share, and tangible ROE.
+Track deposit growth and mix, loan growth by category, FTE net interest margin, cost of deposits, efficiency ratio, non-accrual loans, net charge-offs, allowance coverage, CET1, tangible book value per share, buyback execution, and North Carolina expansion milestones.

 Investment research summary